"Living life in God's country among the pines and hardwoods. It's our little slice of heaven!"

 Centered the small Circle Cog in the middle of the page.

-I used Stampin Up ink pads in River Rock and Mellow Moss and the Inkadinkado stamp that looks like bubbles and turned it sideways on the stamping block.
+used Stampin Up ink pads in River Rock and Mellow Moss and the

 First I stamped the Old Olive around the small gear.